 MRD provides open access to all of its content on the principle that making research freely available to the public, especially in developing countries, supports a greater global exchange of knowledge.
 Open access leads to increased readership beyond the international mountain research and development community, thus increasing the benefits of knowledge on, and experience in, sustainable mountain development presented in MRD.
 Open access also results in increased recognition and citation of authors’ work.
 In order to help defray the costs of publication and the loss of income from subscriptions, authors are requested to pay a publication fee.

 Publication and indexing

-Indexed/abstracted in: Mountain Research and Development is indexed in the Science Citation Index, Journal Citation Reports®, Current Contents/Agriculture, Biology and Environmental Sciences, Geo Abstracts, C.A.B.
+Mountain Research and Development is indexed in Clarivate Analytics’ Science Citation Index Expanded™ and Journal Citation Reports™, Current Contents/Agriculture, Biology and Environmental Sciences, Geo Abstracts, C.A.B.
 International Series Checklist, AGRICOLA databases, Meteorological and Geoastrophysical Abstracts (MGA), CABS (Current Awareness in Biological Sciences), and others.

 MRD is accessible via BioOne.

 Copyright © by the authors.